btrfs-scrub

 NOTE:

 The user is supposed to run it manually or via a periodic system service.
-The recommended period is a month but could be less.
-The estimated device bandwidth
+The recommended period is a month but it could be less.
+The estimated device bandwidth utilization is about

 Scrub can be started only on a mounted filesystem, though it's possible to scrub only a selected device.
 See btrfs scrub start for more.